 - Oil production in the Arctic OCS would generate $193 billion in government revenue through 2057, with $167 billion to the federal government, $15 billion to the State of Alaska, $4 billion to local Alaska governments, and $6.5 billion to other state governments.
 (University of Alaska Institute of Social and Economic Research)

-- In 2013, the oil and gas industry directly employed 4,700 Alaska residents, an Alaska hire record of 88 percent.
-The industry spent $5 billion with businesses in Alaska, resulting in a total of 51,000 jobs throughout the economy and $3.5 billion in total annual wages, including multiplier effects.
+- According to the latest data, the oil and gas industry directly employs about 4,700 Alaska residents, an Alaska hire record of 88 percent.
+The industry spent $5 billion in 2013 with businesses in Alaska, resulting in a total of 51,000 jobs throughout the economy and $3.5 billion in total annual wages, including multiplier effects.
 (McDowell Group Economic Report, 2014)

 - The economic impact of the industry’s spending in Alaska’s private sector is only half the story.
 As government uses oil-related taxes and royalties to fund operations, programs, and capital projects, thousands of public and private sector jobs are created.
 In fact, government spending of oil related taxes and royalties accounted for an additional 60,000 jobs and an additional $3 billion in wages in Alaska.
 (McDowell Group Economic Report, 2014)

 - All told, including private sector spending and payments to government, the oil and gas industry accounted for a third of all wage and salary jobs in Alaska ¬ 111,000 jobs and $6.5 billion in wages – in 2013.
 (McDowell Group Economic Report, 2014)

 - For each job in Alaska’s oil industry, there are 20 additional jobs in the Alaska economy connected to the industry.
 No other industry in Alaska comes closer to the multiplier effect of the oil and gas industry.
 (McDowell Group 2014 Economic Report)